supyrow/krunner-pass/README.md

 4. Click **"Add"**, then **"Apply"**.
 5. Restart the plugin (uncheck and re-check it in the settings list).

-Now, when you search for `pass google.com`, you can right-click the result and select "Copy Username" to copy your email to the clipboard.
+Now, when you search for `pass google.com`, you can highlight result and select "Copy Username" to copy your email to the clipboard.
 The text inside the `()` in the RegEx is what gets copied.
 <br>
 <hr>
 <img width="1242" height="242" alt="Plasma_Search__System_Settings" src="https://github.com/user-attachments/assets/0d714a2b-ee87-4821-a7f2-f7db576ca236" />